Which newspapers offer a student discount?

 Unfortunately, you can only read a limited number of articles for free before you have to pay for a subscription.

-Students can get a special deal for The Spectator: try one month for free and reduced prices afterwards.
-For students, a digital subscription costs £13 for three month.
-The print and digital subscription will set you back £26 for three months as a student.
+Luckily, students can get a special deal for The Spectator with one month for free and a digital subscription for just £1 a week afterwards.
+The print and digital subscription will set you back £2 a week as a student.

 -